excessive sweating (Hyperhidrosis)

-Botox® has been used for several years with an almost 100% success rate for treating excessive armpit sweating.
+Botox® has been used for several years with an almost 100% success rate for treating excessive armpit sweating, also known as Hyperhidrosis.

 - Excessive sweating, or Hyperhidrosis, is defined as sweating in excess of the normal needs of the body.